-Testing (Software) The process of (a) O perating a system (i.e., software and hardware) or system component under specified conditions. (b) Observing and recording the results. (c) M aking an evaluation of some aspect of the system (i.e., software and hardware) or system component, in order to verify that it satisfies specified requirements and to identify errors.
-[NQA-1] Toolbox Codes A small number of standard computer models (codes) supporting DOE safety analysis, having widespread use, and meeting minimum qualification standards.
-These codes are sufficiently verified and validated, and may be said to constitute a "safe harbor" methodology.
-That is to say, the analysts using these codes do not need to present additional defense as to their qualification, if they are sufficiently qualified to use the codes and the input parameters are valid.
-User Manual A document that presents the information necessary to employ a system or component to obtain desired results.
+- Source Code A computer code in its originally coded form, typically in text file format.
+For programs written in a compilable programming language, the uncompiled program. - System Software Software designed to enable the operation and maintenance of a computer system and its associated computer programs.
+[NQA-1] - Test Plan (Procedure) A document that describes the approach to be followed for testing a system or component.
+Typical contents identify the items to be tested, tasks to be performed, and responsibilities for the testing activities.
+[NQA-1] - Testing An element of verification for the determination of the capability of an item to meet specified requirements by subjecting the item to a set of physical, chemical, environmental, or operating conditions.
+[NQA-1] - Toolbox Codes A small number of standard computer models (codes) supporting DOE safety analysis, having widespread use, and of appropriate qualification that are maintained, managed, and distributed by a central source.
+Toolbox codes meet minimum quality assurance criteria.
+They may be applied to support 10 CFR 830 DSAs provided the application domain and input parameters are valid.
+In addition to public domain software, commercial or proprietary software may also be considered.
+In addition to safety analysis software, design codes may also be included if there is a benefit to maintain centralized control of the codes [modified from DOE N 411.1]. - User Manual A document that presents the information necessary to employ a system or component to obtain desired results.
 Typically described are system or component capabilities, limitations, options, permitted inputs, expected outputs, possible error messages, and special instructions.
 Note: A user manual is distinguished from an operator manual when a distinction is made between those who operate a computer system (mounting tapes, etc.) and those who use the system for its intended purpose.
 Syn: User Guide.
-[IEEE 610-12] Validation The process of testing a computer program and evaluating the results to ensure compliance with specified requirements.
-[ANSI/ANS-10.4-1987] The process of determining the degree to which a model is an accurate representation of the real-world from the perspective of the intended uses of the model.
-[Department of Defense Directive 5000.59, DoD Modeling and Simulation (M&S) Management] Verification The process of evaluating the products of a software development phase to provide assurance that they meet the requirements defined for them by the previous phase.
-[ANSI/ANS-10.4-1987] The process of determining that a model implementation accurately represents the developer's conceptual description and specifications.
+[IEEE 610-12] - Validation 1.
+The process of testing a computer program and evaluating the results to ensure compliance with specified requirements.
+[ANSI/ANS-10.4-1987] 2.
+The process of determining the degree to which a model is an accurate representation of the real-world from the perspective of the intended uses of the model.
+[Department of Defense Directive 5000.59, DoD Modeling and Simulation (M&S) Management] - Verification -1.
+The process of evaluating the products of a software development phase to provide assurance that they meet the requirements defined for them by the previous phase.
+[ANSI/ANS-10.4-1987] 2.
+The process of determining that a model implementation accurately represents the developer's conceptual description and specifications.
 [Department of Defense Directive 5000.59, DoD Modeling and Simulation (M&S) Management]